 - Average Open Rate

-Total opens / total deliveries
+Total opens divided by total deliveries.

 - Average Click Through Rate

-Total clicks / total deliveries
+Total clicks divided by total deliveries.

 - Average Order Value